natkarak/bakalarka_app/README.md

 # bakalarka_app

-I created this app as a demo version for my Bachelor's degree thesis.
+This was my first version of the frot end part of an app I was creating for my Bachelor's degree thesis.